Clinic Course for Students Enrolling in the 2015-16 Academic Year

-In the fall of 2012, a group of 16 students will join the Appellate Litigation Program.
-These students will brief and argue cases before federal appellate courts under the supervision of Professor Steven H. Goldblatt and two highly qualified supervising attorneys, both of whom will be earning graduate degrees in advocacy.
+Beginning in the fall of 2015, a group of 16 students will join the Appellate Litigation Program.
+The group will brief and argue cases before several different courts, including federal courts of appeals, under the supervision of Professor Steven H. Goldblatt and two highly qualified supervising attorneys, both of whom will be earning graduate degrees in advocacy.
 The Program also represents indigent people before the Board of Immigration Appeals and files amicus curiae briefs in the Supreme Court of the United States and other courts.
 The nine-credit, year-long Program satisfies the legal writing requirement.

 The caseload of the Program is generally composed of civil rights, immigration, habeas corpus, and a variety of other civil cases.
 A Lexis or WestLaw database search will yield a representative sample of the types of cases that we undertake.
 Although the breakdown varies from year to year, these cases, regardless of type, often raise important constitutional and statutory questions.
 In the past, the Program has argued several cases on the merits in the United States Supreme Court.